xamotex1000/xamotex1000/README.md

 ### About Me

- - 🎓 Currently a junior in high school, doing highschool things.
+ - 🎓 Took GED, admitted to the University of Kansas for Fall 2026
 - 💻 Interested in software engineering, I like to try different programming languages and technologies.

 ### Experience